hackathonismb/Standardization-of-Ig-datasets-using-universal-numbering-system-and-auto-generating-Bridged-1D-maps/README.md

 data/source -> contain the .txt files which are the output of ANARCi (http://opig.stats.ox.ac.uk/webapps/newsabdab/sabpred/anarci/) for Kabat numbering normalization

-.txt to .json conversion is provided by an excel macro (Chirag)
+.txt to .json conversion is provided by an excel macro

 data/input_files -> folder with the json files